Cascia

 Standard Materials

-Our implants can include over 40 different materials, and more biologically compatible materials are being developed all the time.
+Our implants can include over 40 different materials, and new biologically compatible materials are continously being developed.

 • Thermoresponsive polymers (collagen, elastin, gelatin, matrigel)